-Panasonic GH3 versus Panasonic GH4
+Panasonic GH3 vs GH4

 The Panasonic Lumix DMC-GH3 and the Panasonic Lumix DMC-GH4 are two enthusiast cameras that were officially introduced, respectively, in September 2012 and February 2014.
 Both the GH3 and the GH4 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-Both cameras offer a resolution of 15.9 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 15.9 megapixels.

-Body comparison: Panasonic GH3 vs Panasonic GH4
+Body comparison: Panasonic GH3 vs GH4

 In this particular case, the Panasonic GH3 and the Panasonic GH4 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the GH4 is slightly heavier (2 percent) than the GH3.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

-|Panasonic GH3 (⇒ rgt)||133 mm||93 mm||82 mm||550 g||540||YES||2012||1,299||discont.||check|
+|Panasonic GH3»||133 mm||93 mm||82 mm||550 g||540||Y||Sep 2012||1,299||-||Panasonic GH3|

-|Panasonic GH4 (⇒ lft)||133 mm||93 mm||84 mm||560 g||500||YES||2014||1,499||discont.||check|
+|Panasonic GH4«||133 mm||93 mm||84 mm||560 g||500||Y||Feb 2014||1,499||-||Panasonic GH4|

-Sensor comparison: Panasonic GH3 vs Panasonic GH4
+Sensor comparison: Panasonic GH3 vs GH4

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.